jcouyang/functional-javascript/en/lambda/arrow_function.md

 }
 new Multipler(2).multiple([1,2,3,4]) // => [ 2, 4, 6, 8 ]
 ```
-Weird, right? 确实是 Javascript 的一个 bug.
-This become a question in many interviews.
+Weird, right?
+It is a bug in JavaScript, But it becomes a question in many interviews.

 How about using arrow function: